TEDI-London/module_mate/README.md

 ### Uploading Files

 #### Nodes
+Nodes can be uploaded as a CSV file in the following format:
+title,code,core status

+core status is set to true when a node is core and false when it is optional.
 #### Edges
+Edges can be uploaded as a CSV file in the following format: from,to

+from and to represent a connection between two nodes.

+For example

+CS1000,CS1002 would represent an edge going from CS1000 to CS1002.

 ### Reset
 Will delete all nodes and edges on the current page.
 This action cannot be undone.